Tremors and horocycle dynamics on the moduli space of translation surfaces: Non-integer Hausdorff dimension

 In order to verify hypotheses (i) and (ii) of Proposition \ref{prop: upper bounds Hdim} we need to choose convex sets in $\EE$ so that the $\mathscr{N}_x(\EE)$ fibers intersected with $\SF_{(\leq a)}$ vary in a controlled way.
 To do this, we now get good approximations for the cone of foliation cocycles which will be constant on our convex subsets of $\EE$.
+Our strategy will be to define convex regions, on which the horizontal flow is combinatorially similar up to some fixed time.
+Arguments like this are standard when using Rauzy-Veech induction.
+In our setup it will be more convenient to use transverse systems, which we now introduce.
+The advantage of transverse systems is that they have a more transparent interaction with the geodesic flow $\{g_t\}$.
+See \cite[\S2]{mahler} for a related construction.

 \ignore{ We will make a construction similar in spirit to Rauzy-Veech induction.
 We are interested in applying our construction to the locus $\EE$ but initially we will describe it in greater generality.
 Start with an affine invariant submanifold of a stratum which we call $\MM$.
 We will build a sequence of partitions $P_t$ of $\MM$ into finitely many subsets, depending on a positive real parameter $t$. \combarak{$t$ means two things?} Each partition element $J_{t,i}$ will be a convex subset of $\MM$ in an appropriate sense.
 In each $J_{t,i}$ we will build a cone over each surface in $J_t$ \combarak{what is $J_t$ ?} which is the intersection of a finite set of halfspaces where each halfspace corresponds to a curve in $\Gamma_{t,i}$. \combarak{what is $\Gamma_{t,i}$ ?} For $t>t'$ the partition $P_{t}$ refines the partition $P_{t'}$.
 If we fix a surface $q$ and intersect the partition pieces that contain it we will get a family of surfaces with topologically conjugate horizontal foliations.
 The intersection of the cones over $q$ \combarak{which cones?} will correspond to the set $C_q^+$ of transverse invariant measures \combarak{foliation cocycles?} supported on the horizontal foliation.